aherrero/aherrero.github.io/_posts/2018-11-12-MultiplexingAndAtmega.markdown

     }

 ## Real examples
-I've developed two kind of examples to shows the possibilities of this output Multiplexing, and oriented this examples to my next projects.
+I've developed two kind of examples to shows the possibilities of this output Multiplexing.

-### Random lights
+### 1. Random lights
 1. Connect 4 shift register in cascade.
 2. Connect 8 leds (and resistors) to the 8 outputs from the shift register
 3. Using an Arduino Uno, control every leds separately, but in a random way (It's almost Christmas!!)